 - System load: the software’s impact on system performance

 - Usability: how easy the software is to navigate

-Here are some of the best options on the market for keeping your Mac safe.
+Here are some of the best options on the market if you're considering antimalware software for your Mac.

 1. CleanMyMac X